harrySentinel/SantVaani/README.md

 - 🧘‍♂️ **Life stories** of saints like Meera Bai, Kabir, Tulsidas, and more
 - 🎶 **Bhajans** in Hindi & Hinglish (with lyrics, audio playback, and shareable modals)
 - 💬 **Quotes** with authorship (e.g., Kabir, Tulsidas) and calm UI animations
+- 📺 **YouTube Live Bhajans** and curated spiritual video playlists — now watch your favorite satsangs and bhajans live, directly from the platform
 - 🛕 **Old Age Homes & Orphanages** listing with donation support
 - 💝 A dedicated **Donation Page** to directly support listed Ashrams and Orphanages
 - 🌅 Aesthetic and modern UI with a peaceful **saffron/orange theme**